+Short-term bororowings consist primarily of securities repurchase transactions.
 Securities repurchase transactions are conducted by the Company under a standardized securities industry master agreement, amended to suit the specificities of each respective counter-party.
 These agreements generally provide detail as to the nature of the transaction, including provisions for payment netting, established parameters concerning the ownership and custody of the collateral securities, including the right to substitute collateral during the term of the agreement, and provide for remedies in the event of default by either party.
-The Company's securities repurchase agreements are accounted for as a secured borrowing and are reported in the consolidated balance sheets as a short-term borrowing.
-The Company posts collateral in the form of U.S. treasury and agency securities and receives an amount equal to approximately 98% of the fair value of the securities to be repurchased with maturities ranging between February 2017 and April 2017 at interest rates ranging from 0.63% to 0.75%.
-At December 31, 2016 and 2015, the fair value amounts outstanding were \$83,528 and \$86,588, respectively.
-Interest rates on the outstanding balances at December 31, 2016 ranged from 0.90% to 0.95%.
-The maturity dates of the agreements generally range from one to four weeks.
+The Company's securities repurchase agreements are accounted for as a secured borrowing and are reported in the consolidated balance sheets as short-term borrowings.
+The Company posts collateral in the form of U.S. treasury and agency securities and receives an amount equal to approximately 98% of the fair value of the securities to be repurchased during January 2018 at interest rates ranging from 1.52% to 1.70%.
+At December 31, 2017 and 2016, the fair value amounts outstanding were \$88,041 and \$83,528, respectively.
+Interest rates on the outstanding balances at December 31, 2017 ranged from 1.52% to 1.70%.
+The maturity dates of the agreements are four weeks.

-Interest Rate Swaps
+16. Interest Rate Swaps

 As of August 18, 2008, concurrent with the 2008 bond issuance, Novant Health entered into two interest rate swap agreements to hedge the variable interest rates of the 2008 bonds.
-The swaps are based on an aggregate notional amount of \$124,500.
-Novant Health receives a variable rate which is tied to 68% of LIBOR, and pays a fixed rate of 3.679% and 3.621% for the \$91,900 and \$32,600 notional amounts, respectively.
+The swaps are based on an aggregate notional amount of \$113,235.
+Novant Health receives a variable rate which is tied to 68% of LIBOR, and pays a fixed rate of 3.679% and 3.621% for the \$83,400 and \$29,835 notional amounts, respectively.
 In July 2006, Novant Health entered into a floating-tofixed swap agreement with a notional amount of \$135,000 and a term of 28 years to hedge the floating rate 2004 bonds.
 Novant Health receives a variable rate which is tied to 64.8% of LIBOR plus 12 basis points and pays a fixed interest rate of 3.8%.
 The swaps have been designated as cash flow hedges and are carried on the consolidated balance sheets at fair value.
-These swaps qualify for hedge accounting and were assessed for effectiveness at the time the contracts were entered into and are assessed for effectiveness on an ongoing basis at each quarter end using the hypothetical derivative method.
+These swaps gualify for hedge accounting and were assessed for effectiveness at the time the contracts were entered into and are assessed for effectiveness on an ongoing basis at each quarter end using the hypothetical derivative method.
 Unrealized gains and losses related to the effective portion of the swaps are recognized as a change in unrestricted net assets and gains or losses related to ineffective portions are recognized in excess of revenues over expenses as interest expense.
-As of December 31, 2016 and 2015, Novant Health's swaps are recorded as long-term liabilities in the consolidated balance sheets.
+As of December 31, 2017 and 2016, Novant Health's swaps are all designated as hedged instruments and are recorded as long-term liabilities in the consolidated balance sheets.